RTBHOUSE/mimuw-lab/lab08/README.md

     producer.send('balance', b'%d' % balance[account_number], partition=account_number)
     print(f'current balance for account {account_number} is {balance[account_number]}')
 ```
+</details>

+## 8. Ensuring exactly-once delivery semantics (optional)

-(Optional) What will happen when you restart balance_calculator.py?
+What will happen when you restart your app?
 How can you improve it to guarantee
 that balance has the same number of messages as transactions and the n-th message in balance
-represents the exact balance after n transactions, even with balance_calculator.py occasionally
+represents the exact balance after n transactions, even with processing app occasionally
 failing?
 Hint: you may need to use *[Producer API](https://kafka.apache.org/31/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html)*
 and *[Consumer API](https://kafka.apache.org/31/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html)* for this task.
-</details>

-## 7. Ensuring high availability (optional)
+## 9. Ensuring high availability (optional)
 Create a cluster of 3 brokers.
 Add a topic with replication factor 2.
 Chek what
 happens when you send a message with one of the brokers down.
 What if two brokers are down?
 Read about availability and durability guarantees *[here](https://kafka.apache.org/documentation/#design_ha)*.